felixnext/sklearn-recommender/readme.md

 ### Helper Functions

-Apart from the sklearn extensions, there are also various
+Apart from the sklearn extensions, there are also various helper functions that help to prepare data for the training or reasoning process.

 **Train-Test Split:**

-Train-Test split for
+Train-Test split for user-item interactions.

 ```python
 df = ...